livingincircuits/portfolio/content/projects/2022-02-01/index.md

 ## Measuring Maturity

-I used the maturity model developed by Userzoom to provide our pillars and this will help us measure where we are over the next three years.
+I used a maturity model to provide our pillars and this will help us measure where we are over the next three years.

 This model is focused on UX Research specifically and has been tested with many organisations and industries to give us a real assessment and view of where we are and where we need to get and allows us to measure our progress.